 Sword Elite Combat

-• Powerslash: Once per battle you can make a sword attack with 2d12 + skill.
+• Powerslash: Once per game session you can make a sword attack with 2d12 + skill and move 2 meters as part of this one attack action, in addition to normal effects.

 Requires Sword Expert